hillaper/Rela2x/README.md

     - `mechanism_name` appears in the spectral-density function symbols and is mostly a cosmetic label that does not affect the actual calculation.
 However, these names are utilised if cross-correlated couplings are neglected (see below).

-    - For single-spin linear or single-spin quadratic interactions, `type` is either `'SL'` or `'SQ'`, respectively.
-For double-spin bilinear interactions, type is always `'D'`.
+    - For single-spin linear or single-spin quadratic interactions, `type` is either `'1L'` or `'1Q'`, respectively.
+For double-spin bilinear interactions, type is always `'2'`.
 Bilinearity of double-spin interactions does not need to be specified.

     - The `interaction_array` for single-spin mechanisms is a Python list of values `1` or `0`, defining which spins in `spin_system` are included in that interaction.
 For double-spin mechanisms, a coupling matrix (list of lists) is provided where the `1`s define which spins are coupled.
 Only the upper triangle needs to be provided.

-    - `rank_list` is a list of ranks *l* included in the given mechanism.
+    - `rank_list` is a list of ranks *l* of the given mechanism.

     For instance, for our example `spin_system = ['14N', '1H', '1H']` with chemical-shift anisotropy (including all ranks) and quadrupolar interactions on ¹⁴N, and dipole-dipole couplings between all of the spins, we would have: